30 top things to do in York with teenagers

 Adult £11.50 Seniors £10.50 Students £9 Child (16 and under) free with a paying adult

-* Up to four children are able to free admission with one paying adult.
-If you want to go to the top of the Minster Towers for views over York you can buy a combined entry ticket that includes the Central Tower.
+* Up to four children can get free admission with one paying adult.
+If you want to go to the top of the Minster Towers for views over York, you can buy a combined entry ticket that includes the Central Tower.
 Adult £16.50 Seniors £15.50 Students £14 Child (16 and under) £5

-Zero Point York is a bit of family fun for all, bounce your way through over 90 interconnected trampolines while listening to the best music.
-Jump and crawl through our newly covered foam pits or have a game of dodgeball with your family.
+Zero Point York is a bit of family fun for all.
+Bounce through over 90 interconnected trampolines while listening to the best music.
+Jump and crawl through our newly covered foam pits, or have a game of dodgeball with your family.
 Find more information and pricing here.

-Why not take a boat tour along the River Ouse in York, and see the city from a whole other perspective?
+Why not take a boat tour along the River Ouse in York and see the city from another perspective?
 Popular boat tour operators in York include City Cruises York and YorkBoat.
-These offer a variety of city cruises including sightseeing tours, lunch cruises, and evening cruises with live music.
+These offer a variety of city cruises, including sightseeing tours, lunch cruises, and evening cruises with live music.

 Does your teen fancy themselves as a ninja warrior?

 In York, you will find ninja warrior courses at Agility Parks York.
 There are two Ninja courses at Agility Parks, York.
 One is for 5-16-year-olds.
-There is also an ‘older’ more grown-up course for 12 years plus that provides a real challenge for all.
+There is also an ‘older’ more grown-up course for 12 years plus, providing a real challenge for all.

-You can book in for a ninety-minute session of fun and enjoy the adventure facilities, which include a café for drinks and snacks.
-If your teens visiting York are full of energy, this will most definitely wear them out.
+You can book a ninety-minute fun session and enjoy the adventure facilities, including a café for drinks and snacks.
+If your teens visiting York are full of energy, this will wear them out.

 Things to do in York with teenage girls – High Tea

 What could be more quintessentially British than high tea?
-This afternoon tradition involves savoury sandwiches, pastries, and of course, tea.
-For mothers and daughters, it’s a cherished ritual that often brings them closer together.
+This afternoon tradition involves savoury sandwiches, pastries, and tea.
+It’s a cherished ritual for mothers and daughters that often brings them closer together.

 High tea first became popular in the early 1800s, when aristocrats would gather in the late afternoon for a light meal.
 The spread would typically include cakes, tea, and sandwiches.
 These days, high tea is still enjoyed by many Britons as a special treat.

-If you’re looking to experience high tea firsthand, there are plenty of places to go in York England.
+If you’re looking to experience high tea firsthand, there are plenty of places to go in York, England.
 But be warned – it can be quite addictive!
-Once you’ve had a taste of those delicious treats, you’ll likely want to indulge again and again.
+Once you’ve tasted those delicious treats, you’ll likely want to indulge again and again.

 Related: Liverpool is an amazing city to visit with teens.
 We have a great article to help with your travel planning.
 Read more